Thomas Wyatt the Younger: Wyatt's Rebellion

 Stemming from experiences with the Spanish Inquisition while accompanying his father, Wyatt developed an aversion to the Spanish government, which greatly affected him when he learned of Queen Mary's decision to marry Philip of Spain.
 Thomas Wyatt viewed this decision as an injustice to the nation.
 According to Wyatt, he never planned on protesting against the Queen's marriage until he was approached by Edward Courtenay, 1st Earl of Devon, who wished to prevent the Queen's plan.

 When the official marriage announcement was published on 15 January 1554, Wyatt and friends joined at Allington Castle to discuss plans of resistance.
 After several instigators were arrested, Wyatt became the leader of the rebellion.
 He then published a proclamation at Maidstone stating that his plan had been approved by "dyvers of the best shire".
 People were told to secure the advancements of "liberty and commonwealth" which were being threatened by "the Queen's determinate pleasure to marry with a stranger".

 Wyatt proved himself to be a responsible leader, earning the praise of the French ambassador, Antoine de Noailles.
 Soon, Wyatt was responsible for commanding 1,500 men.
 He set up his command headquarters in Rochester on 26 January.

 Shortly after he had established his headquarters, Queen Mary was informed of Wyatt's plan.
 The Queen offered a pardon to followers of Wyatt who retreated peacefully to their homes within twenty-four hours.
 Despite this, Thomas Wyatt encouraged his followers to stay by falsely announcing imminent support from France and victorious uprisings in other areas.
 He was given a surprising advantage when the government instructed the Duke of Norfolk to approach Wyatt and his forces.
 The Duke's forces were inferior to Wyatt and the rebels.
 When the Duke came into contact with Wyatt, many of his own men joined the rebellion, which led the Duke to flee to Gravesend.

+Following these events, Wyatt and the four thousand men who accompanied him marched through Gravesend and Dartford to Blackheath in January 1553/54.
+Stow (1598) wrote: "in the year 1553, the 3rd February, Sir Thomas Wyat and the Kentish men marched from Depeford towards London... the draw-bridge was cut down, and the bridge gates shut."